acidtone/labs/tissue-contrast-illusion/README.md

 [Spoilers](https://codepen.io/funwithcodeyyc/pen/WNQqMPR)

-### 3. Overlap a full-viewport, semi-transparent image on top of the grey circles (and viewport background).
+### 3. Overlap a full-viewport, semi-transparent image on top of the grey circles (and viewport background) with absolute positioning and `opacity`.
 ![Tissue Illusion: Step 3](images/tissue-step-3.png)

 Spoilers